infosupport/rust-workshop/cli/README.md

-# TASK CLI
+# Building a CLI with Rust

-This application is a command-line interface to the [REST API for managing tasks](../rest-api).
+Welcome to the tutorial!
+In this tutorial, you'll build your first command-line application in Rust for the [TODO API](../rest-api).
-Just like its counterpart, it's far from feature complete, but it gives you a good idea of what programming a command-line tool (CLI) in Rust looks like.
+This will be a simple application that covers some of the basics of building a Rust-based application.

 Follow the instructions in this document to understand how to write programs like these.